Tournament of Champions

 Charge a small extra fee for a season-long competition.
 Some clubs have created a point system for the three Holiday Tournaments (Memorial Day/Fourth of July/Labor Day), while others have incorporated it into their Tuesday night league competition.
 A lot of clubs use it to incentivize members to participate in events.

 You can create a stand-alone event made up of any number of teams you wish.
 The math is simple and laid out (below)

-Incorporate a "Closest to the Pin" content for a fee into an existing club tournament.
-Some players and teams don't feel like they have a chance of winning a full tournament, however everyone can get a closest to the pin!
+Incorporate a "Closest to the pin" contest for a fee into an existing club tournament.
+Some players and teams don't feel like they have a chance of winning a full tournament, however, everyone can get a closet to the pin!
 This is a great way to include players of all skill levels.

 You can run a raffle out of the pro shop and sell chances for any amount of money.